mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/21_load_task_requested_entities_dataflux_mode.md

 Populate the list of entities separated by a comma in the **Entities List** setting.

-The TDM displays all available versions created in the source environment and that loads the task's LUs and the selected entities.
+The TDM displays all available versions created in the source environment for the task's LUs and the selected entities.
 For example:

 ------------------99999999999999900----------------------